 2) And there are blogs that exist where the content itself is the main product.

-Neither one of these types of blogs is better than the other, and to be honest, if you’re someone who is hoping to make money from their blog ASAP, it probably makes much more sense that you go with Blog #1.
+Neither one of these types of blogs is better than the other.
+And, to be honest, if you’re someone who is hoping to make money blogging ASAP, it probably more sense that you go with Blog #1.

-With Blog #1, you need to create such amazing free content surrounding one topic/idea that potential customers are begging to give you their money for your paid content.
-People trust you and feel certain your paid content is going to be absolutely stellar based on how great your free content is.
+With Blog #1, you need to create amazing free content surrounding one topic.
+This way potential customers are just begging to give you their money for your paid content.
+People trust you and feel certain your paid content is going to be stellar based on how great your free content is.

 Pretty basic, right?
 For sure.